mehdihasan/android-testing-example/README.md

-# Testing Assignment
+# Android Testing Example

-For this assignment, you will be building a basic login activity for an application.
-The goal of this assignment is to demonstrate your ability to use Android's testing facilities.
+For this example, you will be building a basic login activity for an application.
+The goal of this example is to demonstrate Android's testing facilities.

 ### Examples covered